clojure-emacs/clomacs/README.md

 > ultimate dev environment?
 "Clomacs" perhaps?
 > * from Emacs isn't for everyone discussion by Anonymous Cow.

-Clomacs simplifies call Clojure code from Emacs lisp.
+Clomacs simplifies call Clojure code from Emacs lisp and vice versa.
 The purpose is to provide a tool for creating mixed Elisp-Clojure Emacs extensions.
-It provides a small wrapper under [CIDER](https://github.com/clojure-emacs/cider) to reduce repetitive code.
+It provides a small wrapper under [CIDER](https://github.com/clojure-emacs/cider) to reduce repetitive code and uses [simple-httpd](https://github.com/skeeto/emacs-web-server) to call Elisp from Clojure via http requests.

 ## Overview